Have you wondered why slimming clubs and traditional diets don’t work if you have IBS? Or perhaps they work for a bit, but not for the long term?

 Do mega low calorie diets work if you’ve got IBS?

-This is a very specific intervention that can help people who are significantly overweight.
 Eating an 800 calorie diet, over three weeks is going to be very, very tough for most people.
+The mental health implications of this kind of restriction are huge, causing a difficult relationship with food.

 Very low fat diets don’t work